MasonRemaley/AnthropicStudios/press.md

 Carolyn Whitmeyer is the artist for *Way of Rhea*, she has a bachelor's degree in biology as well as a master's degree in medical visualization.
 She says her studies are motivated by her lifelong interest in art and nature.

-She currently works at the American Institutes for Resarch as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
+She currently works at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.

 **[Evan Morris](https://twitter.com/evan_cmm){:target="_blank"} - Narrative Design**

 Evan Morris is the narrative designer for *Way of Rhea*.
-He's also a huge fan of exoplanets, and is currently working on a PhD in astrophysics.
+He's currently working on a PhD in astrophysics.

 **[Nick Romero](https://soundcloud.com/stonedape){:target="_blank"} - Sound Design**